 "I'll gather and secure all the weapons, make sure no one's carrying, find a practice range off sight," Shane announced.
 "I do request one rifle for anyone on lookout.
 Dale's got experience."

 Noticing Hershel's hesitance, Rick told him, "Our people would feel safer, less inclined to carry a gun."
 Eventually, the man nodded at the request and he was thanked for it.
-Maggie asked them about the stuff they brought, the antibiotics, which was news to Annie, asking them if they had anymore medical supplies.
+Maggie asked them about the stuff they brought, the antibiotics, asking them if they had any more medical supplies.
+Glenn quietly explained that she was talking about Merle's drugs, the ones that had saved T-Dog's life.

 "Just what you've seen," Andrea told her, walking off to follow Shane.